TalkControl/talk-control-revealjs-extensions/docs/theme.md

 ## Custom properties (CSS Variables)

-By default the theme offers you severals custom properties to override the main elements of your deck.
+By default the theme offers you several custom properties to override the main elements of your deck.
 So you can easily define new values for it in your theme to change for your needs.
 You can see [here](../src/scss/theme/talk-control-custom-properties.scss) the list of custom properties available.

 ### RevealJS custom properties

-If you want to complete your theming, RevealJS allows you also to custumize some aspects of Reveal.
+If you want to complete your theming, RevealJS allows you also to customize some aspects of Reveal.
 You can find the list of RevealJS custom properties [here](https://github.com/hakimel/reveal.js/blob/master/css/theme/template/exposer.scss)

 ### SASS Override